PKompis/JSONSerializationBenchmark/README.md

-# .NETSerializationBenchmark
+# JSONSerializationBenchmark

-The .NET Serialization Benchmark is a console application with a purpose (as the name describes) to test the performance of the various serializers that exists out there.
+The JSON Serialization Benchmark is a console application with a purpose (as the name describes) to test the performance of the various JSON serializers that exists out there.

 ##### Console Application should be run in RELEASE mode.
 ##### If you do not have installed R comment out [this line](https://github.com/PKompis/.NETSerializationBenchmark/blob/main/SerializationBenchmark/Program.cs#L12)